 The NCRTAC conducted a regional needs assessment through several mechanisms:

-2024 survey tool coordinated by DHS

-Discussion at Executive Council meeting 04/17/2024

-Discussion at General Membership meeting 05/09/2024
+Discussion at Executive Council meeting 01/05/2026.
+Council determined that the 2024 assessment is still accurate and complete and is to be used for the 2026 Regional Trauma Plan update.

-Results of the survey and discussions were extrapolated and summarized into the following goals for 2024-2026.
+Results of the survey and discussions were extrapolated and summarized into the following goals for 2026-2028.

 Conflict resolution